MNejc/Sudoku-Solver/README.md

 # Sudoku Solver

-This program solves Sudoku puzzles using a backtracking algorithm.
+This is an **old project from 2023**.
+The program solves Sudoku puzzles using a backtracking algorithm.
 It supports generating random Sudoku puzzles or reading a puzzle from a file.
 The program then attempts to solve the puzzle and displays the solution.

 ## Features